By Robert Frick | May 31, 2022 |

 And, since federal student loan rates are fixed, your existing federal student loan rates won’t rise.
 But if you have variable-rate private student loans, rates on those will probably increase with the federal funds rate.
 (If your rate goes up, you may want to look into refinancing your private student loans. )

 Remember—our loan specialists can help with any questions you may have!
-Contact one at the Student Loan Center by phone at 1-877-304-9302, Monday through Friday from 8 am to 8 pm ET, or by email at email@example.com
+Contact one at our student loan center, powered by LendKey, by phone at 1-877-304-9302, Monday through Friday from 8 am to 8 pm ET, or by email at email@example.com.

 There’s a common misconception that mortgage rates rise and fall with the federal funds rate.
 Actually, the most common mortgage—the 30-year, fixed-rate mortgage—is roughly tied to the 10-year Treasury yield.
 That yield reflects how investors feel about the economy—and the federal funds rate is just a minor component of that.